ethereum/EIPs/EIPS/eip-web3-access.md

         NOOP[4]
 ```

+#### `[1] REQUEST`

-**[1]REQUEST** This operation would be achieved by an implementation-level messaging API like `window.postMessage` and should pass a payload containing a `type` property with a value of “WEB3_API_REQUEST” and an optional `id` property corresponding to an identifier of a specific wallet provider, such as "METAMASK".
+Dapps MUST request the web3 API by sending a message using [`window.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
+This message MUST be sent with a payload object containing a `type` property with a value of “WEB3_API_REQUEST” and an optional `id` property corresponding to an identifier of a specific wallet provider, such as "METAMASK".

+#### `[2] INJECT`

-**[2]INJECT** This operation would be achieved by any implementation-level API that can expose the web3 API to the user’s browser context, such as HTML script tag injection.
+Dapp browsers should inject the web3 API using an implementation-specific strategy that can expose the web3 API to the user’s browser context, such as HTML script tag injection.

+#### `[3] NOTIFY`

-**[3]NOTIFY** This operation would be achieved by an implementation-level messaging API like `window.postMessage` and should pass a payload containing a `type` property with a value of “WEB3_API_SUCCESS" and an optional `id` property corresponding to an identifier of a specific wallet provider, such as "METAMASK".
+Dapps browsers MUST notify dapps of successful web3 exposure by sending a message using [`window.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
+This message MUST be sent with a payload object containing a `type` property with a value of “WEB3_API_SUCCESS" and an optional `id` property corresponding to an identifier of a specific wallet provider, such as "METAMASK".

+#### `[4] NOOP`

-**[4]NOOP** If a user rejects web3 access on an untrusted site, the site itself shouldn't be notified in any way; notification of a rejection would allow third-party tools to still identify that a client is web3-enabled despite not being granted web3 access.
+If a user rejects web3 access on an untrusted site, the site itself MUST NOT be notified in any way; notification of a rejection would allow third-party tools to still identify that a client is web3-enabled despite not being granted web3 access.

 ### Example implementation: `postMessage`